Alon Orlitsky

+Alon Orlitsky (אלון אורליצקי; born July 25, 1958) is an Israeli-American information theorist and the Qualcomm Professor for Information Theory and its Applications at University of California, San Diego.

+Education and career

-Alon Orlitsky is an information theorist and the Qualcomm Professor for Information Theory and its Applications at University of California, San Diego.
-He received a BSc in Mathematics and Electrical Engineering from Ben Gurion University in 1981, and a PhD in Electrical Engineering from Stanford University in 1986.
+Orlitsky received a BSc in Mathematics and Electrical Engineering from Ben Gurion University in 1981, and a PhD in Electrical Engineering from Stanford University in 1986.
 He was a member of Bell Labs from 1986 to 1996, and worked for D. E. Shaw from 1996 to 1997.
 He joined UCSD in 1997.

-He is known for his contribution to the fields of communication complexity, source coding, and more recently in probability estimation.
-He is a recipient of the IEEE W.R.G.
+Orlitsky is known for his contribution to the fields of communication complexity, source coding, and more recently in probability estimation.

+Honors and awards

+Orlitsky is a recipient of the IEEE W.R.G.
 Baker Award in 1992, the IEEE Information Theory Society paper award in 2006, a best paper award at NeurIPS in 2015, and a best paper honorable mention at International Conference on Machine Learning in 2017, and the 2021 Claude E. Shannon Award of IEEE Information Theory Society.